Parsa-1145/pvz-asset-toolkit/README.md

 ### 2. Loading & Rendering Animations

-You can render clips dynamically by name, or use optimized `ClipRef` handles to eliminate string lookups in the render loop.
+You can render clips dynamically by name, or use `ClipRef` handles to eliminate string lookups in the render loop.

 #### Dynamic Rendering: